-The Group's life assurance business is operated through New Ireland Assurance Company plc (NIAC), an independent regulated subsidiary of Bank of Ireland which distributes protection, investment and pension products through independent brokers and the Group's distribution channels, including Private Banking as a tied agent of NIAC.
+The Group's life assurance business is operated through New Ireland Assurance Company plc (NIAC), an independent regulated subsidiary of Bank of Ireland, which distributes protection, investment and pension products through independent brokers and the Group's distribution channels.

 Life insurance risk is the potential volatility in the amount and timing of insurance claims caused by unexpected changes in mortality, longevity and morbidity.
 Mortality risk is the risk of deviations in timing and amounts of cash flows due to the incidence of death claims.
-Longevity risk is the risk of such deviations due to increasing life expectancy trends among policy holders and pensioners, resulting in payout ratios higher than originally expected.
+Longevity risk is the risk of such deviations due to increasing life expectancy trends among policy holders and pensioners, resulting in pay-out ratios higher than originally expected.
 Morbidity risk is the risk of deviations in timing and amount of claims by policy holders due to the incidence of disability and sickness.